sdsucomptox/danrerlib/docs/index.md

 ## Introduction

-Welcome to danRerLib's Documentation page. **danRerLib**, for *Danio rerio* library, is a comprehensive toolkit designed specifically for zebrafish researchers, focusing on genomics and transcriptomics.
-Whether you're a seasoned researcher or new to the world of zebrafish, you've come to the right place.
+Welcome to danRerLib's Documentation page! **danRerLib**, short for *Danio rerio* library, is a comprehensive toolkit designed specifically for zebrafish researchers, focusing on genomics and transcriptomics.

 ## Getting Started

 New to danRerLib?
-Start with our [Introduction](userguide/introduction.md) page to learn about the toolkit's features and how it can benefit your research.
+Start with our [Introduction](userguide/introduction.md) page to learn about the toolkit's features.

 ## User's Guide